 Have you ever been in a rush to get somewhere, and you stick your key in the ignition, and it won't turn?
-If so, you know this is a very upsetting situation, and due to your need to get somewhere fast, you may start to panic.
+If so, you know this is a very upsetting situation, and you may start to panic due to your need to get somewhere fast.
 While this is completely understandable, panic won't help you to resolve this.
 To fix this problem, you need to be calm and patient.
 Next time this happens to you, take the time to read through this article and follow the tips here before letting panic take over.

 The Steering Wheel

-The first step in trying to figure out the issue is to inspect your steering wheel.
+The first step in figuring out the issue is inspecting your steering wheel.
 The very common problem is that the steering wheel will become locked.
 This can happen if the wheel is moved after the key is removed from the ignition.
-It is a safety measure and, while frustrating for you, can help to prevent car theft.
+While frustrating for you, it is a safety measure and can help prevent car theft.

 If this is the issue, there is a process to unlock it.
-This will take a lot of patience and trial and error, but if it works, you will be able to get on the road faster than any other method.
+This will take a lot of patience and trial and error, but if it works, you can get on the road faster than any other method.
 Make sure to try the following steps several times before giving up.

-- First you need to try turning your wheel in both directions.
-One way it will allow you to turn and the other way it won't.
-Turn towards the way it allows you too until you cannot turn anymore.
+- First, you need to try turning your wheel in both directions.
+One way, it will allow you to turn; in the other, it won't.
+Turn towards the way it allows you to until you cannot turn anymore.
 Hold the wheel in this position and attempt to turn your key.

-- If you've tried this a few times and the key won't turn try rocking the wheel in the same held position and turning the key.
+- If you've tried this a few times and the key won't turn, try rocking the wheel in the same position and turning the key.

-- Lastly, if neither method works try both rocking your wheel in this position and jiggling the key to see if it will then allow you to insert and turn.
+- Lastly, if neither method works, try rocking your wheel in this position and jiggling the key to see if it will allow you to insert and turn.

 After you have checked this multiple times and it isn't working, the issue is most likely not your steering wheel, and you will need to try one of the following methods instead.

 The Key Way